pentandra/account_us_sstp/tests/scenario_account_us_sstp_sale.rst

 Address.
 Product Categories will carry a generic tax that should be converted to a real tax.
 For simplicity, this test will use a *Tax Rule* without a group;
 normally taxes will belong to a group when you are using them (and you will have more than one tax to deal with).
-The scenario will use a target tax with a reporting code and one without to test both possibilities in tax reporting.
+The scenario will use a target tax boundary with a composite :abbr:`SER (Simplified Electronic Return)` code and one without to test both possibilities in tax reporting.

-See :doc:`this scenario <account_us_sstp_default_taxes>` for default taxes.
+See `this scenario <scenario_account_us_sstp_default_taxes>` for default taxes.

-..
-TODO: introduce another set of tax codes that do not use a reporting code?

 .. _setup: